 It's also interesting to note that they seem to have been favoured as suitable wedding attire by the male peacock pop stars of the era, with both David Bowie and Eric Burdon choosing to wear Afghan coats on the 'big day'.
-With the exceptions of the Jimi Hendrix example above, plus the coats and jackets in the 1968 Eye Magazine feature below, I haven't found any other colour photographs in my personal collection of books or magazines so far, but i'll take another look when I get more time and add them in due course.
-In the meantime, I've photographed my own Afghan coat which I purchased in the mid 1990s, I haven't worn it in a long time but still can't bear to part with it, it's a really lovely one, in great condition too considering its age..and it is most definitely not afflicted with the curse of the aforementioned Afghan odour, otherwise it would have been offered up as a candidate to the gods of room 101 long ago.
+With the exceptions of the Jimi Hendrix example above, plus the coats and jackets in the 1968 Eye Magazine feature below, I haven't found very many other colour photographs in my personal collection of books or magazines so far, but I'll take another look when I get more time and add them in due course.
+In the meantime, I've photographed my own Afghan coat which I purchased in the mid 1990s, I haven't worn it in a long time but still can't bear to part with it, it's a really lovely one, in great condition too considering its age..and it is most definitely not afflicted with the curse of the aforementioned Afghan coat odour, otherwise it would have been offered up as a candidate to the gods of room 101 long ago.

 "You have been in Afghanistan, I perceive," said Holmes to Watson..By intricate process of deduction, Sherlock Holmes laid claim to this note-worthy fact about Dr. Watson the first time the two met.
 Dr Watson later recorded in his journal that he was astonished by Holmes' perception.
 He need not have been.
 Besides his tropic tan, haggard face, injured left arm, and military-medic air, all of which Holmes claimed were dead give-aways, Watson probably was wearing an Afghan coat.
 (Holmes' whole train of thought didn't take more than a minute which is very suspicious if Watson wasn't wearing a coat).
 Today, one need not sojourn in Afghanistan to possess an Afghan coat.
 Without risking a haggard face or injured arm, you can find an authentic assortment in this country.
 Afghan coats are richly embroidered on the sheepskin side : the fur is worn on the inside.
-(Eye Magazine - August 1968, photograph by Richard Davis).
+(Eye Magazine - August, 1968),

 |Close-up detail of my own Afghan coat.|